kgroveshok/z80-homebrew/WORD-LIST.md

 ## Fixed Storage Words

+### RENAME ( s id -- ) With the current bank, rename the file id with the new label s  | DONE

+ Compatible with PicoSPINet

 ### RECORD ( u id -- s ) With the current bank, read record number u from file id and push to stack  | DONE